fscorrupt/awesome-stars/README.md

 - [endpointmanager/wingetbridge-powershell](https://github.com/endpointmanager/wingetbridge-powershell) - An easy-to-use Powershell-Module that completes the ability to automatically provide and maintain applications in your software deployment tool by using the Windows Package Manager Repository.
 - [MicrosoftDocs/WDAC-Toolkit](https://github.com/MicrosoftDocs/WDAC-Toolkit) - Documentation and tools to access Windows Defender Application Control (WDAC) technology.
 - [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.
+- [revenz/Fenrus](https://github.com/revenz/Fenrus) - A personal home page for quick access to all your personal apps/sites.
 - [drkno/pfs](https://github.com/drkno/pfs) - Mount any remote Plex server including ones you do not own as a local filesystem
 - [files-community/Files](https://github.com/files-community/Files) - Building the best file manager experience for Windows
 - [Macro-Deck-App/Macro-Deck](https://github.com/Macro-Deck-App/Macro-Deck) - Macro Deck converts your phone, tablet or any other device with an up-to-date internet browser into an powerful remote macro pad to perform single actions or even multiple actions with just one tap.